-Naomi attended Barnard College and now lives in Brooklyn with her husband and two little girls.
+Naomi attended Barnard College and now lives in Brooklyn with her husband and three little humans.

 The Rest of the Story

 I grew up in Chicago and came to New York for college.
 I graduated before startups were something people aspired to.
-After working for a few years writing for a continuing medical education company, I landed a job at Vault.com - one of the first early startup pioneers in the city.
-Vault was very early stage at that point, and a true innovator.
+After working for a few years writing for a continuing medical education company, I got a job at Vault.com - one of the first early startup pioneers in the city.
+Vault was very early stage at that point, and a true innovator in the content space.
 I joined the team before digital content was The Thing - we were producing actual paper books!
 It was fascinating to be a part of the transition to online and ecommerce, and the positive, all-hands-on-deck, frenetic energy of the place got me hooked on startups.

 Stuff You Wouldn't Know

-Most humbling moment: Receiving my first Mother’s Day card from my two-year-old daughter.
+- Most Humbling Moment: Receiving my first Mother’s Day card from my then-two-year-old daughter.
 It said, “I love my mommy because she puts my undies on me and we go to parties.”
 Never underestimate the impact you can have on another human being.

-Random Fact: I’ve always loved writing.
+- Random Fact: I’ve always loved writing.
 One of my earliest writing memories was writing a story about Michael Jordan for school (I was an avid fan of the Bulls in their 1990s heyday).
-My teacher sent the story to MJ himself, who then wrote me a personal letter telling me how much he loved reading it.
+My teacher sent the story to MJ himself, who then wrote me a personal letter telling me how much he loved reading my "novel," as he called it.
 Definitely a highlight of my formative years!